kufii/Audioshield-PlayMusic/README.md

 ####"When I try to select my difficulty, shield, and stage, it just loops!"
 * Play music on your mobile device and try again
 * Replace node_modules/playmusic/play.js with the following, this is a temporary fix for iOS users while I wait for @jamon to upadate their npm package for the unofficial google music api: http://paste.ee/p/sBKNQ

-####"My Internet isn't working after closing Audioshield!"
-This can happen when you close the powershell window for the launcher prematurely, instead of letting it close by itself.
-Open up your Windows Proxy settings and turn off the proxy.

 ## Uninstallation Instructions
 1. Uninstall Node.js through Windows Control Panel